 Bosphorus River Cruise

 Probably one of the best ways to spend an afternoon in Istanbul and also a great way to see a vast expanse of the city is going on a river cruise.
 We booked ours through our hostel and it was about 20 euros for three hours of cruising on the river, with a tour guide.
 There was a bar on the boat to purchase snacks and drinks, and seeing the beautiful city from the water was a special experience.
+Definitely book a boat rental in Istanbul or at least buy a ticket for a boat tour during your visit – it’s such a great, relaxing way to see more of the city.

 The largest cistern in Istanbul, the subterranean structure is a very interesting thing to tour on a weekend in Istanbul.
 It was constructed in the 6th century and is a peek into the past during the Byzantine Empire.
 It is very close to the Hagia Sophia and worth a visit for anyone interested in ancient history and seeing an underground structure unlike typical structures one tours while in Europe.